Actual exchange rates (AER)

 Persistency

-The percentage of policies remaining in force from period to period.
+A measure of the policies remaining in force from period to period.

 Present value of new business premiums (PVNBP)